 It’s the dawn of a new era for a set of networking protocols known as universal plug and play (UPnN) and Internet of Things plug and play.

-The Internet of Things (IoT) is described by Wikipedia as “the network of devices, vehicles, and home appliances that contain electronics, software, actuators, and connectivity which allows these things to connect, interact and exchange data.”
+Wikipedia describes the Internet of Things (IoT) as “the network of devices, vehicles, and home appliances that contain electronics, software, actuators, and connectivity which allows these things to connect, interact and exchange data.”

 In a Forbes article on merging IoT and blockchain, Imad Labbadi, a leading expert on IoT security and CEO of VeCap states, “There is insufficient protection.
 Several devices from well-known companies and other vendors have serious breaches in their security systems: insufficient encryption, weak authentication requirements—for example, auto-login, possibility of external connections via VPN.
 All it takes is one unprotected device to compromise the security of your smart system or smart home.
 Hackers only need to find that one breaking point to bring down the whole network.”